CVS joins Walmart in keeping multicultural beauty products out of locked cabinets

 The drugstore chain said it had expanded its selection of products in its textured hair and color cosmetics categories by 35% over the past year to add new brands that appeal to communities of color.

-Walgreens Boots Alliance Inc WBA.O has also said it would stop keeping similar beauty and hair care products in locked cabinets, according to Associated Press.
-The company did not immediately respond to a Reuters request for comment.
+Walgreens Boots Alliance Inc WBA.O also said it is currently ensuring multicultural hair care and beauty products are not stored behind locked cases, which has been the case at a limited number of its stores.

-(Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Krishna Chandra Eluri)
+(Reporting by Saumya Sibi Joseph, Aishwarya Nair and Aakriti Bhalla in Bengaluru; Editing by Krishna Chandra Eluri and Saumyadeb Chakrabarty)

 ((saumya.joseph@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6182 2676; Twitter: @SaumyaSibi;))